juliandresval/drupal_development/README.md

 ### Note
-This is a personal proyect for learning and training
+This is a personal project for learning and training myself

 # drupal_development
 ...